-- s or S will save the parameters in the sweep control block of the selected sweep# in EEPROM

-- z or Z will undo the last paste operation.
+c or C will copy all the focus voltages of the selected sweep# to a clipboard v or V will paste the clipboard into the focus voltages for the selected sweep# s or S will save the parameters in the sweep control block of the selected sweep# in EEPROM z or Z will undo the last paste operation.

-- ESC will exit the routine
+ESC will exit the routine

 On exit the voltages will remain as they have been adjusted, but note that this data is volatile.
 It will be lost if the system power is cycled or the state is moved from SAFE to STANDBY (as this will download a sweep control table from EEPROM), unless it is explicitly saved in EEPROM using s or S within the TWEAKFOCUS command.
-An alternative is to use n ee!swpctrl to save the sweep control table for the record being adjusted (record = n).
+An alternative is to use \mathbf{n} ee!swpctrl to save the sweep control table for the record being adjusted (record = \mathbf{n}).